 Montserrat is one of the prettiest monasteries in Spain I’ve ever visited, especially when you take into consideration the landscapes of the area.
 1000 years of history, scenic views, gorgeous basilica… Visiting Montserrat from Barcelona is a perfect day-trip idea!

-1000 years of history and a unique natural setting makes Montserrat your spiritual must-stop in Catalonia.
+1000 years of history and a unique natural setting make Montserrat your spiritual must-stop in Catalonia.
 Let’s face it: there’s no Spain itinerary without Barcelona.
 However, if you’re willing to escape that buzz of the Big-city-life in the famous Catalan capital – a day trip to Montserrat should be your bucket list no.1!
+Especially because Monserrat is one of the top landmarks in Spain.

 Heading to Montserrat from Barcelona is the easiest way to visit.
-You can go by train of by car.
+You can go by train or by car.

 How to get: Montserrat from Barcelona